FreeRADIUS/wiki.freeradius.org/guide/Getting Started.md

 ## Installing the Server

-Where possible, we recommend using the packaging system that is used by your operating system.
+Where possible, while learning the basics, it is suggested that beginners use the packaging system that is used by your operating system.
 The version that is supplied by your OS might be out of date, but it is likely to work "out of the box".
+The only exception to this is if your operating system supplies an older major version, as you will then be learning an obsolete configuration.

+Once you have learnt how FreeRADIUS works, it is then highly recommended to move to the latest released stable version before moving into production.

 If you need to install it yourself, the Wiki [installation](http://wiki.freeradius.org/Installation) page contains